EricJMarti/inventory-hunter/README.md

 # Inventory Hunter

-This bot helped me snag an RTX 3070... hopefully it will help you get your hands on your next CPU or GPU.
+This bot helped me snag an RTX 3070... hopefully it will help you get your hands on your next CPU, GPU, or game console.

 ## Requirements